Example Programs 1: Get Vision Result from Mech-Vision

 mm_get_data

-• mm_get_vis_data: Obtain the vision result.
+• mm_get_vis_data: The command to obtain the vision result.

-• g_mm_status (global variable): Variable that stores the command execution status code.
+• g_mm_status(global variable): The variable that stores the command execution status code.

 If g_mm_status==1100